Contacts: UNH College of Life Sciences & Agriculture (COLSA) and UNH Dining

 - Approximately 25,000 - 40,000 pounds of food waste are collected per month during the academic year.
 Approximately 200,000 pounds per year are composted.

 - Since summer 2006, UNH Dining staff have been collecting food waste and bringing it to Kingman Farm.
-Prior to summer 2006, Sustainability Academy compost interns collected the food waste.
+Prior to summer 2006, Sustainability Institute compost interns collected the food waste.
 Five interns were hired during the academic year, and two were hired during the summer.

 Information about Composting

 - Compost is a beneficial soil amendment that can improve soil texture and water-holding capacity, as well as increase nutrient levels in gardens, farms, landscape projects, and development.

 - Compost is created when microbial activity is present in a concentrated area of organic material.
 The microbes "eat" the organic material.
 The byproduct of this "eating" is a nutrient rich humus called compost.

 - Composting provides a way to reduce the amount of waste added to landfills and converts organic waste into a valuable soil amendment.
 By improving overall soil health, compost reduces the need for pesticides and fertilizers.
 On a larger scale, compost has been used in reforestation projects, as a topsoil replacement in areas damaged by erosion, and to remediate contaminated soil.